 In Batman 2, Superman is able to easily fly while carrying Batman and Robin during the cutscenes because, well, he's Superman.
 However, in the game, he's unable to do so, making you walk as any other character.

-Gatling Good: The Clone Wars game has the Heavy Clone Trooper, who has a Gatling Blaster.
+Gatling Good: The Clone Wars game has the Heavy Clone Trooper, who wields a minigun-style blaster cannon.
 It's quite good for combat, especially since this game finally introduced strafing.
 It's also the only weapon that can destroy certain objects.

 A literal example in Lego Star Wars II; late in the Mos Eisley level near the Cinema, you can find pens which are full of what is clearly Dewback turds, complete with a foul green stench and flies.
 Shooting them causes them to explode and make flowers sprout.

 On that note, there is a unlockable move called "Fertilizer", which when riding dewbacks or other animals, lets you make them poop.
 On top of that, the game allows you to combine this move with the unlockable "Poo Money" cheat that, as it describes, makes the animals poop studs.